 - Be aware of liability.
 Individuals have been held liable for comments found by courts to be defamatory, libelous or obscene.

-Only the Office of Communication and Marketing and Office and Sports Information may issue college news releases.
-The latter issues news releases regarding intercollegiate athletics; the former issues releases about other college matters.
+Only the Office of Communication and Marketing and Office and Sports Information may issue university news releases.
+The latter issues news releases regarding intercollegiate athletics; the former issues releases about other university matters.
 These offices maintain relationships with media organizations’ reporters, editors, and other representatives, and frequently engage them.

 The Office of Communication and Marketing also:

 - welcomes ideas for news releases;